abacusresearch/gitflow/README.rst

 * Version specification: `SemVer 2.0 <https://semver.org/spec/v2.0.0.html>`_
 * Version format: {major}.{minor}.{patch}-{sequence-number}

+The sequence number must be unique across the whole repository.
+Concurrent versioning on release branches is not (yet) supported.

+Since the version is always an abstract prerelease, it does not say anything specific about quality.
-Since there are only abstract prerelease versions, there's no need for version increments after testing, or before delivery.
+Because of that, there's no need for version increments after testing or before delivery.
-The sequence number applies across all branches of a project.
-Concurrent versioning is not possible.
+Builds that pass testing or any other stage, can be forwarded to the next stage as is.
+This eliminates risks associated with untested "version increment only" builds or redundant testing of such builds.

+This scheme is especially suited for projects, where artifacts are rolled out through multiple, consecutive channels, such as alpha, beta, stable.

 Example Chronology:

-Testing and delivery is not semantically coupled to the version string.
-There are no 'version increment only builds', builds that pass testing can be forwarded to the next step as is.

-1. initial development and release
+1. initial development and stable release
-    *  1.0.0-1
+    *  1.0.0-1      release: roll out through channels alpha/beta, testing
-    *  1.0.0-2
+    *  1.0.0-2      "
-    *  1.0.0-3
+    *  1.0.0-3      "
+    *  1.0.0-4      release: roll out through channels alpha -> beta -> stable

 2. hotfix:
-    *  1.0.1-5
+    *  1.0.1-5      release: roll out to the stable channel

 3. bugfixing:
-    *  1.0.2-6
+    *  1.0.2-6      release: roll out through channels alpha/beta, testing
-    *  1.0.2-7
+    *  1.0.2-7      release: roll out through channels alpha and/or beta to stable

 4. development of a new feature:
-    *  1.1.0-8 (supersedes the 1.0 branch)
+    *  1.1.0-8      release: roll out through channels alpha/beta, testing, supersedes the 1.0 branch
-    *  1.1.0-9
+    *  1.1.0-9      release: roll out through channels alpha -> beta -> stable

 5. development of a new major version with breaking changes and new features:
-    *  2.0.0-10 (supersedes the 1.1 branch)
+    *  2.0.0-10     release: roll out through channels alpha/beta, testing, supersedes the 1.1 branch
-    *  2.0.0-11
+    *  2.0.0-11     "
-    *  2.0.0-12
+    *  2.0.0-12     release: roll out through channels alpha -> beta -> stable

 Examples
 --------